yeslogic/prince-docs/docs/server-integration.md

 ```

 Please read the README.TXT file that comes with the ActiveX DLL file for more details of the COM interface methods.
+-->

 ### Using Prince with ColdFusion

-Prince can be called from ColdFusion pages using the Java interface or the [ActiveX/COM interface](#the-activex-com-wrapper), if on Windows.
+Prince can be called from ColdFusion pages using the Java interface<!-- or the [ActiveX/COM interface](#the-activex-com-wrapper), if on Windows-->.

 #### Using Java